In this Reaper DAW review article, we’re going to take a comprehensive beginners look at Reaper.

-A DAW is software that allows you to record, edit, and mix multiple tracks of audio on your computer.
+A DAW is a software that allows you to record, edit, and mix multiple tracks of audio on your computer.
 This is just what is done with your favourite songs on Spotify, using large consoles in expensive studios.
 With Reaper DAW, you can record all of your instruments (including plug in effects) at once with a live backing band, or, if you are working alone, one at a time, playing back previous recordings while recording new tracks alongside them.

-For the purposes of this discussion, I will assume that you are working alone.
-I will also assume that you use Windows, though there is still plenty to learn from this article if you are on a Mac or Linux machine.
+For this discussion, we will assume that you are working alone.
+We will also assume that you use Windows, though there is still plenty to learn from this article if you are on a Mac or Linux machine.
 Shortcut keys often work similarly on a Mac if you replace the PC control with the Apple command key.
 Ok, let’s get started!

 As with other DAWs, Reaper has a lot of flexibility built-in to suit your creative recording needs.
 It is capable of recording just as high-quality recordings as any other Digital Audio Workstation DAW, as well as MIDI recording editing.
 It is fully functional and multi-purpose.
 Plus, you can edit your recordings to fix mistakes, change arrangements after recording is finished, or simply re-record a section altogether.